 This is the BEST SketchUp book that I've seen for beginners, regardless of the title's effect on your self-esteem or the age of the book.
 The author, Aidan Chopra, worked at SketchUp since before it was called SketchUp.
-You can skip around the chapters, now that you know basic SketchUp skills, but here are the best parts to review:
+You can skip around the chapters if you know basic SketchUp skills.
+Here are my favorite parts:

 - Chapter 5: Falling in Love with Components (which you really will, if you learn all about them)